20. What's Wrong with NLP?

 And lastly, a limitation rather than an outright flaw, the linguistic/language element of NLP:

-NLP was designed by people whose first language is English
+NLP and the NLP-related techniques were created and developed by people whose first language is English

 Or to put it another way, the linguistic elements of the NLP-related techniques weren't designed to work in any language other than English.